MichaelPatzer/ReCrystal/README.md

 "python3 ReCrystal.py"

+Due to the computational cost of the Crystal calculation, it is possible to use an input.txt file that contains all the necessary information for ReCrystal (see Examples):

+**python3 ReCrystal.py < input.txt >& Out.txt &**

 *You will need some additional Programs for ReCrystal.py*
 1. python3 (https://www.python.org/downloads/)
 2. CRYSTAL17 Program Pcrystal and Pproperties (https://www.crystal.unito.it/)